HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-The 50th percentile (median) desktop page loads 463 KB of JavaScript, whereas a median page load on a mobile device sends 427 KB.
+The 50th percentile (median) mobile page loads 427 KB of JavaScript, whereas the median page loaded on a desktop device sends 463 KB.

 Compared to [2019's results](../2019/javascript#fig-2), this shows an increase of 18.4% in the usage of JavaScript for desktop devices and an increase of 18.9% on mobile devices.
-As we see the trend is moving towards using more JavaScript over the years, this could slow down the rendering of an application given the additional CPU work.
+The trend over time is moving towards using more JavaScript, which could slow down the rendering of an application given the additional CPU work.
 It's worth noting that these statistics represent the transferred bytes which could be compressed responses and thus, the actual cost to the CPU could be significantly higher.

 Let's have a look at how much JavaScript is actually required to be loaded on the page.